 There's No Single List Of Social Rules And Norms

-People who struggle socially sometimes ask if there's a big list of interpersonal rules and norms they can refer to, perhaps with explanations for why they are the way they are.
+People who struggle socially sometimes ask if there's a big list of interpersonal rules and norms they can refer to, hopefully with explanations for why each guideline is the way it is.
 I've noticed individuals with Asperger's Syndrome are especially likely to wonder about this, since they have a harder time picking up unwritten social rules through intuition.

 Why compiling a master list of social norms is unrealistic